-- Under the Income Tax Act of India, the Depreciation rate for a building is determined based on the type of the buildings, whether it is a residential or commercial buildings, and the year of construction of buildings.
+- Under the Income Tax Act of India, the Depreciation rate for a building is determined based on the type of the building, whether it is a residential or commercial building, and the year of construction of the building.

 - The individual or business cannot claim the tax return for property created or acquired after July 27, 1989.

 - In the US, the depreciation rate for buildings is calculated using the formula.
 Thus, they don’t have any specific rates for depreciation.
 However, the depreciation rates for buildings as per the Indian income tax act are as follows:

 |Regardless of the year of construction

 |After 1st April 1981, but before 1st April 2000

 - Age: As a building ages, it becomes more prone to wear and tear, which can decrease its value.